 Proline and glycine are important for a healthy gut and digestion, muscle repair and growth, a balanced nervous system, and strong immune system.
 In fact, a study of chicken broth conducted by the University of Nebraska Medical Center found that the amino acids that were produced when making chicken stock reduced inflammation in the respiratory system and improved digestion.
 (There’s a reason your mom always made you chicken soup when you were sick.)

 The gelatin in bone broth can help to heal a leaky gut, which may be of specific benefit those with inflammatory or autoimmune disorders.
 These compounds also reduce joint pain, reduce inflammation, prevent bone loss, and build healthy skin, hair, and nails.

 Can I just buy broth from the grocery store?

-Nope.
-Broth (often labeled “stock”) from the grocery store relies on high temperature, fast-cooking techniques, which result in a watered down, non-gelling liquid, so you’re missing out on some of the benefits of a gelatin-rich broth.
-In addition, unnatural additives (like MSG) and flavors are often added.
-If you just need a small amount for a recipe, store-bought stuff will do, but if you’re interested in the healing properties of bone broth, you have to make it yourself or purchase from a reputable bone broth provider, such as Whole30 Approved Kettle & Fire, Bare Bones Broth, Osso Good Bone Broth, Bonafide Provisions, or EPIC Sippable Broth.
+Sometimes, but read your labels.
+Broth (often labeled “stock”) from the grocery store often relies on high temperature, fast-cooking techniques, which result in a watered down, non-gelling liquid, so you’re missing out on some of the benefits of a gelatin-rich broth.
+However, many grocery stores now carry slow-cooked, richly flavored, highly nutritious broth, such as Whole30 Approved Kettle & Fire, Bare Bones Broth, Osso Good Bone Broth, Bonafide Provisions, or EPIC Sippable Broth.
 (You can also make it yourself, which is cost-effective and easy!)